- An interesting experiment

 I appreciate that Square Enix and Human Head Studios took a risk and made something.
 You might get something out of playing with friends and sharing in the confusion, but this is more involved than a great bad movie like The Room.
 It’s three hours long, needs a lot of interaction, and will probably offend as many people as it charms.
 If it lives on, it’ll be by luck, carried by the people who want to know how it ticks.
 If you don’t want to be sucked in, get out now before it haunts you too.
 It’s too late for me.
 I’m too intrigued.

+Check the video above for an example of a typical enemy encounter in this game.
+You can contact me on Twitter, or by email at dcichocki(at)tiltingwindmillstudios.com.
 This review was conducted using a digital PS4 copy I bought off the Playstation Network.
 It is also available on PC.